A capital good is a good used to produce other goods or services.

 In the attached video, Chris owns a small landscaping business.
-He purchases a capital good (the weed eater) to improve his productivity and increase his income.
-Productivity is the output achieved per unit of input over a defined period of time.
-Prior to purchasing the weed eater, Chris served ten customers a week.
+He purchases a capital good (the weed eater) to improve his productivity, which increases his income.
+Productivity is the output achieved per unit of input over a defined period.
+Before purchasing the weed eater, Chris served ten customers a week.
 The weed eater saves him 45 minutes per lawn and allows him to accept two more customers.
-The weed eater increases productivity by two lawns per week.
+The weed eater increases productivity by two yards per week.

-Some goods, such as a pick-up truck, can be a consumer good or a capital good.
+Sometimes, a good can be a consumer good or a capital good.
 Its categorization depends on its use.
-If used by a builder to transport material to construct homes, the truck is a capital good.
-When the truck is the household vehicle, it is a consumer good.
+For example, when a builder uses a pick-up truck to transport material to construct homes, the truck is a capital good.
+But when the truck is the household vehicle, it is a consumer good.
 Other examples of goods that could be either capital or consumer goods include personal computers, iPads, ovens, and microwaves.

 Purchasing capital goods can be a major investment for many businesses.
 Some specialized machinery may cost several million dollars.
-The management of these companies must be committed to future growth before committing to such large investments.
-This is why economists use capital spending as a leading economic indicator.
-Such investments can be a large barrier of entry, thereby discouraging other companies to enter an industry.
+The management of these companies must be committed to future growth before making such large investments.
+This commitment is why economists use capital spending as a leading economic indicator.
+Such investments can be a significant barrier to entry because they discourage other companies from entering an industry.